 offered this verbal clue: “Remember rolls, like hot buttered rolls.”

-for the introduction, the man announced, “We are pleased to have with us the Reverend James Biscuits.”
+It worked.
+When it came time for the introduction, the man announced, “We are pleased to have with us the Reverend James Biscuits.”

 Ruth Rowles, Halifax, Virginia